-Assignment of Civil Cases.
-Within each division, the civil cases, when filed, shall be assigned among the Judges of the division by the Clerk (or by a deputy designated by the Clerk) by automated random selection and in a manner so that neither the Clerk nor any parties or their attorneys shall be able to make a deliberate choice of a particular Judge for a particular case.
-The cases so assigned shall remain with the Judge to whom assigned unless otherwise ordered by the Court.
-Unless otherwise ordered by the Court, the Clerk shall assign each civil case to a District Judge or a Magistrate Judge by automated random selection, except that when preliminary injunctive relief is requested by a motion that is filed separately from the complaint the Clerk shall assign the case to a District Judge.
-In the event the action is assigned to a Magistrate Judge, each party shall execute and file within fourteen (14) days of its appearance either a written consent to the exercise of authority by the Magistrate Judge under 28 U.S.C. § 636(c), or a written election to have the action reassigned to a District Judge.
-Each party shall indicate his or her consent or election on the form provided by the Clerk.
-Prior to the completed consent or election forms being received by the Clerk of the Court, the assigned Magistrate Judge shall act pursuant to 28 U.S.C. § 636(b)(1)(A).
-Any motion submitted by a party before that party has filed an election form may be stricken or deferred by the Court.
-In the event one or more parties elect to have a case heard by a District Judge, the case shall be reassigned to a District Judge.
-After one or more consents to a Magistrate Judge have been filed with the Clerk and until such time as an election is made by any party for assignment to a District Judge, the Magistrate Judge shall continue to act pursuant to 28 U.S.C. § 636(c)(1) even though all parties have not been served or have not filed their appearances.
-Consent to a Magistrate Judge's authority does not constitute a waiver of any jurisdictional defense unrelated to the grant of authority under 28 U.S.C. \S 636(c).
+- Rules or ordered by the Court, the Clerk must assign civil cases to Judges within each division by automated random selection and in a manner so that neither the Clerk nor any parties or their attorneys will be able to make a deliberate choice of a particular Judge.
+The cases so assigned will remain with the Judge to whom assigned unless otherwise ordered by the Court.
+Unless otherwise ordered by the Court or set forth in these Rules, the Clerk must assign each civil case to a District Judge or a Magistrate Judge by automated random selection, except that when preliminary injunctive relief is requested in a separate motion the Clerk must assign the case to a District Judge. - dismissed and a related civil action is later filed in this District, the filing party must file a separate notice with the party's complaint identifying the dismissed action by its complete case number, including the initials of the assigned Judge.
+The Clerk will assign the newly filed action to the Judge who was last assigned to the dismissed action.
+If that Judge is not available for assignment, the Clerk will randomly assign the newly filed action pursuant to this Rule.
+For the purposes of this Rule, a newly filed action is "related" to a dismissed action if both involve the same or similar claims and if both involve at least some of the same plaintiffs and at least some of the same defendants. - (b) Random Assignment to Magistrate Judges.
+When an action is assigned to a Magistrate Judge, each party must execute and file within fourteen (14) days of its appearance either a written consent to the exercise of authority by the Magistrate Judge under 28 U.S.C. § 636(c), or a written election to have the action reassigned to a District Judge.
+Each party must indicate his or her consent or election on the form provided by the Clerk.
+Prior to the completed consent or election forms being received by the Clerk of the Court, the assigned Magistrate Judge may act pursuant to 28 U.S.C. \S 636(b)(1)(A).
+Any dispositive motion submitted by a party before that party has filed a consent or election form may be stricken or deferred by the Court.
+If one or more parties elect to have a case heard by a District Judge, the Clerk must reassign it to a District Judge. or more consents to a Magistrate Judge have been filed with the Clerk and until such time as an election is made by any party for assignment to a District Judge, the Magistrate Judge may continue to act pursuant to 28 U.S.C. § 636(c)(1) even though all parties have not been served or have not filed their appearances.
+Consent to a Magistrate Judge's authority does not constitute a waiver of any jurisdictional defense unrelated to the grant of authority under 28 U.S.C.
+636(c).